How to get the most perfect beautiful sufganiot / donuts every time.

 - ½ cup oil

-- Deep fryer (or fry in a pot using a thermometer like this one)
+- Deep fryer (or fry in a pot using a candy thermometer)

 - Tongs

-- Parchment paper squares like these or these larger ones (or cut squares yourself)
+- Parchment paper squares (or cut squares yourself)

 - Combine all ingredients in the bowl of an electric mixer.
 Mix for 10-12 minutes.